VBForumsCommunity/VB6Porter/README.md

 Installation
 1. Register the VB.NET assembly named VB.dll with the setup file named SetupRegisterAssembly.exe https://github.com/WindowStations/VB6NameSpaces
-3. Compile or register VB6Porter.dll to the C:\Program Files (x86)\Microsoft Visual Studio\VB98 folder, as administrator.
+3. Compile or register VB6Porter.dll as administrator, inside the folder location: C:\Program Files (x86)\Microsoft Visual Studio\VB98.
 This integrates the object models of VBA, VB6 and VB.NET.  * To re-compile, you may have to close/release all instances of any loaded IDE/addins and delete/kill the old dll.